MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

 1. When installing your extension for the first time, click the **Load unpacked** button.
 The **Select the extension directory** dialog opens.

 1. Select the directory that contains your extension source files, and then click the **Select Folder** button.
-For example, select the directory for the "NASA picture of the day viewer" demo from [Create an extension tutorial, part 1](./part1-simple-extension.md).
+For example, select the directory for the "NASA picture of the day viewer" demo from [Create an extension tutorial, part 1 (create a basic extension)](./part1-simple-extension.md).

    Your extension is installed in your browser, similar to extensions that are installed from the store: